-The bill establishes the Kansas Employee Emergency Savings Account Program, designed to help eligible employers attract and retain employees by incentivizing contributions to employee emergency savings accounts.
+The bill establishes the Kansas Employee Emergency Savings Account Program, designed to help eligible employers recruit and retain employees by promoting the creation of employee emergency savings accounts.
 This program will be active from taxable years 2025 through 2027 and is open to employers with no more than 250 employees.
-To participate, employers must apply to the secretary of commerce and make an initial deposit of at least $50 into each employee's savings account, with the option for additional matching contributions.
-Employers are also required to provide financial literacy resources and annual statements to employees regarding their savings.
+Participating employers must apply to the secretary of commerce and are required to make an initial deposit of at least $50 into each employee's savings account, with the option for additional matching contributions.
+Employers are also mandated to provide financial literacy tools and annual statements to employees regarding their savings.
+Additionally, the bill introduces a tax credit for these employers, allowing them to claim 50% of initial deposits and 25% of additional deposits, subject to maximum credit limits per employee.

 Statutes affected: